Glossary

 Delivery Receipt

-Document dated and signed by consignee or its agent at the time of delivery stating the condition of the goods at delivery.
+A document dated and signed by the consignee or its authorized agent at the time of delivery, stating the condition of the goods received.

 Denied Persons List

-A list published by the Department of Commerce’s Bureau of Industry and Security.
-It contains the names, addresses and countries of individuals and companies whose export and re-export privileges were revoked by the U.S. government.
-Click here to access the Denied Persons List
+A list published by the U.S. Department of Commerce's Bureau of Industry and Security (BIS) containing the names, addresses, and countries of individuals and companies whose export and re-export privileges have been denied or revoked by the U.S. government.
+Click here to access the Denied Persons List.

 Depreciation

-A reduction in the value of a tangible asset over time due to wear, age or obsolescence; the allocation of the cost of an asset over time for accounting and tax purposes - an annual depreciation charge in accounts represents the amount of capital assets used up in the accounting period; also, a decrease in the value of a currency in relation to the value of another.
+(1) A reduction in the value of a tangible asset over time due to wear, age, or obsolescence.
+(2) The allocation of the cost of an asset over its useful life for accounting and tax purposes — the annual depreciation charge in financial accounts represents the portion of capital assets consumed or used up during the accounting period.
+(3) A decrease in the value of one currency relative to another.

 Direct Payment